-Students who perceive they will have difficulty with any of the above performance standards are encouraged to consult with their advisor and the Academic Resource Center, regarding possible accommodations that may be available to assist the student.
+Students who perceive they will have difficulty with any of the above performance standards are encouraged to consult with their advisor and the Office of Disability Services, regarding possible accommodations that may be available to assist the student.
 Reasonable accommodations can be made for an individual, providing they do not compromise the essential functions required by the nursing program or necessitate a modification of an academic standard.